AlexandrePhilibert/dai-labo-4/README.md

 This RESTful API allows you to manage your ice cream trucks and ice creams.

+## Demo

+You can access the public instance of this service over at https://icecreamtruck.lol

 ## Members

 | Member | Role |